 Under the ABL Credit Agreement, the maximum borrowing capacity of the Revolving A Credit Facility is based on the Company's borrowing base calculation.
-As of March 31, 2020, the weighted average advance rates used in the borrowing base calculation are 85.0% on eligible accounts receivable and 70.58% on eligible inventory.
+As of June 30, 2020, the weighted average advance rates used in the borrowing base calculation are 85.0% on eligible accounts receivable and 70.0% on eligible inventory.

 The Company's ABL Credit Agreement contains certain covenants and restrictions customary to an asset-based revolving loan.
-Pursuant to the terms of the ABL Credit Agreement, the PPP Loan (defined below) shall be excluded for all purposes from any covenant calculations.
+Pursuant to the terms of the ABL Credit Agreement, the PPP Loan and the France Term Loan shall be excluded for all purposes from any covenant calculations.

 The Company's ABL Credit Agreement contains a springing financial maintenance covenant requiring the Company to maintain a Fixed Charge Coverage Ratio of 1.0 to 1.0 in any Covenant Testing Period (as defined in the ABL Credit Agreement) when the Company's cash liquidity (as defined in the ABL Credit Agreement) is less than \$12.5 million for five consecutive days.
-The Company was not in a Covenant Testing Period as of and for the three months ended March 31, 2020.
+The Company was not in a Covenant Testing Period as of and for the three and six months ended June 30, 2020.

 Additionally, upon the occurrence and during the continuation of an event of default or upon the failure of the Company to maintain cash liquidity (as defined in the ABL Credit Agreement, inclusive of certain cash balances and the additional unrestricted borrowing capacity shown below) in excess of \$12.5 million, the lender has the right to take full dominion of the Company's cash collections and apply these proceeds to outstanding loans under the ABL Credit Agreement ("Cash Dominion").
-A prolonged economic downturn due to the COVID-19 pandemic could result in the Company's cash liquidity decreasing to a level that would cause Cash Dominion to occur and/or the Company to enter into a Covenant Testing Period.
-The extent to which the COVID-19 pandemic will impact the Company's liquidity is currently unknown.
+A prolonged economic downturn due to the COVID-19 pandemic could result in the Company's cash liquidity decreasing to a level that would cause Cash Dominion to occur and/or the Company's liquidity is currently unknown.
 Based on the Company's current cash projections, taking into consideration the benefit of the various government-sponsored support programs such as tax deferrals, employment-related subsidies, government-backed loans and other government relief available in the U.S. and in other countries in which it operates, including the PPP Loan received in April 2020, coupled with temporary and long-term cost-cutting initiatives implemented by the Company, it does not anticipate that Cash Dominion will occur, or that it will be in a Covenant Testing Period during the next 12 months.